AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

      ![Add dimensions to a project](assets/add-dimensions.png)

    * Drag one or more dimensions from the left rail onto the filter drop zone to create an ad hoc filter, as described in [Add filters to a project](#add-filters-to-a-project).

+1. (Optional) You can break down dimensions and dimension items in Analysis Workspace with other components.

+   For more information, see [Break down dimensions in Workspace](/help/components/dimensions/t-breakdown-fa.md).

 For more information about how to use dimensions in Analysis Workspace, see [Preview dimensions](/help/components/dimensions/view-dimensions.md), [Break down dimensions](/help/components/dimensions/t-breakdown-fa.md), and [Time-parting dimensions](/help/components/dimensions/time-parting-dimensions.md).